 - Virtually all the gasoline consumed in NWT is produced in neighbouring provinces (primarily Alberta) and transported to NWT by truck and by rail.

 - A significant portion of NWT’s demand for diesel fuel is for space heating and power generation.
 Diesel-based power plants accounted for 55% of NWT’s total installed power capacity in 2019.

 - NWT’s sparse population and limited transportation infrastructure limits the supply and increases the cost of heating and transportation fuels.
 The territorial government’s Fuel Services Department oversees the purchase, transport, distribution, and storage of fuels for 16 communities not served by private companies and for 20 communities on behalf of the NTPC.

 - In 2020, NWT consumed an average of 16.4 MMcf/d of natural gas, which represented less than 1% of total Canadian demand.

 - The only consuming sector for natural gas in NWT was the industrial sector.

 - In 2019, annual electricity consumption per capita in NWT was 6.8 megawatt-hours (MWh).
 NWT ranked second last for per capita electricity consumption and consumed 55% less than the national average.

 - NWT’s largest consuming sector for electricity in 2019 was commercial at 0.19 TWh.
 The residential and industrial sectors consumed 0.11 TWh and 0.01 TWh, respectively.

 - As a result of its low population density and expensive generation costs, NWT has among the highest electricity rates in the country, reaching over 30 cents per kWh, although rates vary across communities and utility companies.

 - NWT’s GHG emissions in 2020 were 1.40 megatonnes of carbon dioxide equivalent (MT CO2e).Footnote 1 NWT’s GHG emissions have decreased 9% since 2000, the first full year after part of NWT became Nunavut.
 Emissions have decreased 19% since 2005.

-- The largest emitting sectors in NWT are transportation at 62% of emissions, industries and manufacturing at 20%, buildings (residential and service industry) at 10%, and oil and gas at 4% (Figure 7).
+- The largest emitting sectors in NWT are transportation at 46% of emissions, buildings (residential and service industry) at 22%, and industries and manufacturing (excluding construction) at 20% (Figure 7).